Posted by

 Questions?

-Update: As of 11/22/21, a new TAMC planner, Janneke Strause, will serve as TAMC’s bike-ped coordinator.
-Look for her contact info to be added soon to https://www.tamcmonterey.org/bicycle-pedestrian-committee and to TAMC’s staff page https://www.tamcmonterey.org/staffRefer to TAMC’s staff page to learn which TAMC staff are assigned to other bike-related projects such as the wayfinding plan, bike map (a map update is now planned for 2022), and more.
+Contact TAMC’s bicycle and pedestrian coordinator, whose name is usually found at https://www.tamcmonterey.org/bicycle-pedestrian-committee; contact info for all TAMC staff are found at https://www.tamcmonterey.org/staffRefer to TAMC’s staff page to learn which TAMC staff are assigned to other bike-related projects such as the wayfinding plan, bike map, and more.

 Note: In some counties, such meetings are commonly referred to as “BPAC” meetings rather than “Bike-Ped” or “BPC” meetings, as they’re most often referred to in Monterey County.